CDCgov/prime-reportstream/prime-router/docs/design/design/mapping-schemas.md

 For message types, each message type would have a directory named after itself.
 Ideally, the only content within that directory should be a schema that references the other top level segments and datatypes.
 If there are segments or datatypes that need to be defined differently from the standard, then this directory would have its own segments and datatypes directories as needed to store schemas specific to this message type.

 - hl7/messages/ADT_A01/ADT_A01.yml
-- hl7/messages/ADT_A01/resources ← only if base level resource cannot be used
+- hl7/messages/ADT_A01/segments ← only if base level segment cannot be used

 For segments and datatypes, the basic structure is to define the HL7v2 segment or datatype being mapped, followed by the FHIR path the data is being mapped to.
 For example: